Magnesium Deficiency Signs and Symptoms

 Irregular Heartbeat

 In serious cases, low magnesium affects the heart.
 Your heart needs magnesium to keep a steady rhythm.
-Palpitations, fluttering, or an irregular heartbeat are warning signs.
-These can lead to serious heart problems if ignored.
+Without proper magnesium levels, palpitations, fluttering, or an irregular heartbeat can occur.

 Seizures